carlabates/RepData_PeerAssessment1/PA1_template.md

 maxinterval <- c(themax$interval)
 ```

-The maximum average number of steps was 206.17 which occured during interval 835.
+The maximum average number of steps was 206.17 which occurred during interval 835.

 ---